IndexThePlanet/Logan/Stats-v1.2.md

 * `seqstats_contigs_maxlen`: maximal contig length (in nucleotides)
 * `seqstats_contigs_sumlen`:  total size (in nucleotides) of contigs

-Replace contigs to unitigs for unitigs stats.
+Replace contigs to unitigs in the fields for unitigs stats (same file).

 Example parser that prints `accession` and `seqstats_contigs_sumlen`: